 Incontinence can happen to athletes, seniors, middle age, children, after surgery or trauma.
 Incontinence is the loss of bladder or bowel control resulting in involuntary leakage of urine or stool.
 Pelvic floor weakness resulting in a reduction of muscular support for the bladder, uterus or rectum may be the cause.
 The muscles through disuse are unable to tighten and keep the openings closed.
 Incontinence of urine may be termed stress (leakage with physical activity, coughing, sneezing or laughing), urgency (involuntary bladder emptying whenever the sensation of urge is felt) or frequency.
 Involuntary leakage of feces and gas can be the result of chronic constipation or trauma.
 Behavioral assessment of foods, beverage, medications and toilet habits can identify contributing factors.
 Treatment includes retraining bowel and bladder habits, abdominal and pelvic floor muscle rehabilitation with or without electrical stimulation or biofeedback.

 Physical therapy before prostatectomy eliminates the anxiety of what to expect and teaches you how to counteract the effects of prostate removal once the urinary catheter is removed.
-Providing pre-operative care is complete with behavioral modification instruction and muscle rehabilitation, post operative care focuses primarily on abdominal, trunk, hip and pelvic floor rehabilitation using biofeedback.
+Providing pre-operative care is complete with behavioral modification instruction and muscle rehabilitation, post-operative care focuses primarily on the abdominal, trunk, hip and pelvic floor rehabilitation using biofeedback.

 Dyspareunia is the term used for painful intercourse.
-Asymmetry in the spine, pelvis, hips accompanied by tight, imbalanced muscles in the trunk, hips and pelvic floor may be the source of painful intercourse.
-Pelvic floor tension or pain in the sling of muscles which support the bladder and rectum can be caused by muscle, nerve, joint problems, scar tissue from surgery or after radiation.
+Asymmetry in the spine, pelvis, hips accompanied by tight, imbalanced muscles in the trunk, hips, and pelvic floor may be the source of painful intercourse.
+Pelvic floor tension or pain in the sling of muscles that support the bladder and rectum can be caused by muscle, nerve, joint problems, scar tissue from surgery or after radiation.
 The individual may have painful intercourse, difficulty sitting, and pain in the buttocks, hips, lower abdomen or low back.
 Rehabilitation involves the spine, pelvis and the pelvic floor.
-Treatment includes manual therapies, postural and therapeutic exercise, relaxation training, electrical stimulation, biofeedback and education in self care.
+Treatment includes manual therapies, postural and therapeutic exercise, relaxation training, electrical stimulation, biofeedback and education in self-care.

 Prostatitis, infection, foreskin problems, deformities of the penis, allergic reactions and hypersensitivity may be the cause of painful intercourse.
 It is important to see your physician for these concerns.

-After any type of surgery or radiation treatments the body must rest and recuperate.
+After any type of surgery or radiation treatment, the body must rest and recuperate.
 During this time the muscles atrophy with rest.
-In addition scar tissue and adhesion may develop during the healing process.
-In some people too much develops and restricts mobility of the muscles and joints causing pain.
+In addition, scar tissue and adhesion may develop during the healing process.
+In some people too much develops and restricts the mobility of the muscles and joints causing pain.
 Movement is compromised and painful.
 After a radical neck procedure, abdominal surgery, breast surgery or hernia repair there are questions about when movement and what type of movement is recommended.
-Physical therapy treatment provides guidance in the return to activity and eliminates question of safety or re-injury.
-Manual therapies, postural education and therapeutic exercise are instructed to facilitate adequate healing.
+Physical therapy treatment provides guidance in the return to activity and eliminates the question of safety or re-injury.
+Manual therapies, postural education, and therapeutic exercise are instructed to facilitate adequate healing.
 Graston Technique® and Kinesio Taping® are often very beneficial.